mookai-be/poko-website-builder/README.md

-# ✨ poko - An Empowering Free Website Builder ✨
+# poko - A Free Website Builder for the People

-> *Own your corner of the web, freely and beautifully*
+> _Own your corner of the web, freely and beautifully_

 poko is not just another website builder—it's your path to digital independence.
 Create stunning, high-performance websites with no recurring costs, technical headaches, or corporate gatekeepers.